 The only thing worse then pop ups is automatically playing sound – well maybe pop ups that automatically play sound but that’s just asking for trouble!
 Assuming you can play sounds automatically and without the users permission is not a popular move, the fist thing people will do is press back leaving your site and going onto a competitors site.

 The solutions to this are easy, to start with don’t use pop ups unless you absolutely have to and then have them appear in the same window as the website and not in a location that stops the visitor from seeing your logo, navigation or content areas.
-With audio and video do not have them automatically playing, draw users attention to them and give them controls for starting and stopping the media.
+With audio and video do not have them automatically playing, specially if you give use to a wave field synthesis, draw users attention to them and give them controls for starting and stopping the media.
 A popular method is to have a video that auto plays but is muted and will only play sound when the user instructs the website to.